-Approximately 26,800 residents have Medicare Parts A and B due to a disability.
+- Approximately 26,800 residents have Medicare Parts A and B due to a disability.

 - Idaho Medicare enrollees with a Medicare Advantage plan amount to nearly 123,000.

 - For Medicare Part D, 228,800 participate to receive additional coverage for prescription medications.

 Medicare costs in Idaho for 2024

-Idaho Medicare Parts A and B covers most medical expenses for in-hospital stays and outpatient services.
+Idaho Medicare Parts A and B cover most medical expenses for in-hospital stays and outpatient services.
 The prices are the same from state to state because the government regulates Medicare.

 The monthly premium for Part A could be $0 per month for individuals with a work history of at least ten years.
 Members who pay a monthly premium can receive Plan B benefits.

 |Medicare Part A Costs in 2023